 This refreshing Pomegranate Berry Smoothie is power-packed with lean protein, vitamins, minerals and antioxidants.

-Paired with nutrient-rich berries, spinach and plain low-fat kefir — which is a cultured milk drink that's packed with protein, calcium and probiotics — this breakfast will kick off your day right.
+Paired with nutrient-rich berries, spinach and plain low-fat kefir — a cultured milk drink that's packed with protein, calcium and probiotics — this breakfast will kick off your day right.
 It's also a great choice pre- or post-workout thanks to the protein, carb and antioxidant content.

 Recipe yields 2 servings for 2 days of the week.